Andrés Tello: Loan to Empoli

 On 4 July 2016, Tello was signed by Serie A club Empoli on a season-long loan deal.
 On 13 August he made his debut for Empoli in a 2–0 home win over Vicenza in the third round of Coppa Italia; he played the entire match.
 On 21 October, Tello made his Serie A debut for Empoli in a 1–0 home defeat against Sampdoria; he was replaced by Rade Krunić in the 46th minute.
 On 12 September he played his first entire match for Empoli, a 2–1 home win over Crotone.
 On 29 November he played the fourth round of Coppa Italia in a 2–1 home defeat, after extra time, against Cesena.
 Tello ended his season-long loan to Empoli with 20 appearances.

 Loan to Bari

 On 18 July 2017, Tello was loaned to Serie B side Bari on a season-long loan deal.
 On 6 August he made his debut for Bari in a 2–1 home win over Parma in the second round of Coppa Italia; he played the entire match.
 On 12 August he played in the third round in a 2–1 home win over Cremonese.
 On 28 August, Tello made his Serie B debut for Bari in a 3–0 home win over Cesena; he played the entire match.
 On 3 September he scored his first goal for Bari in the 42nd minute of a 3–2 away defeat against Empoli.
 Tello ended his loan to Bari with 36 appearances and 1 goal.

 Benevento

-On 13 July 2018, Tello signed a contract until 30 June 2021 with Benevento, with a option to rebuy for Juventus.
+On 13 July 2018, Tello signed a contract until 30 June 2021 with Serie B club Benevento, with an option to rebuy for Juventus.
+He contributed to Benevento's promotion to 2020–21 Serie A and stayed with the club as it was relegated twice to Serie C.

+Catania

+On 30 January 2024, Tello moved to Serie C club Catania.

+Loan to Salernitana

+On 17 August 2024, Tello joined Salernitana in Serie B on loan with an option to buy.